 “More recently we’ve increased our support of Graduation Week and delivered presentations to students on topics such as interview skills and demonstrating capability in the workplace,” he said.

 Ever wondered what it's like to be a business consultant?

-You’ll find out at the Impact Academy, where it’s your mission to partner with a real employer like Boeing, and try to solve a business problem together over your 12-week semester.
+In the Bachelor of Business Professional Practice, you’ll find out at the Impact Academy, where it’s your mission to partner with a real employer like Boeing, and try to solve a business problem together over your 12-week semester.
 You’ll learn in an agency-like environment, attending weekly meetings, pitching ideas and receiving coaching and guidance from current employees and your course mentors.

 The Impact Academy also connects entrepreneurial students to RMIT Activator, enabling them to network with their future colleagues and business partners.

 You’ll graduate from the Bachelor of Business and Bachelor of Business Professional Practice with a digital portfolio of your achievements that you can bring to any future interview or job opportunity.

 “Once students have acquired skills it is important for them to be able to build a narrative that can be applied to the work environment,” said Boymal.

 “It’s more important than ever for students to demonstrate to employers how those skills might apply in a very different context from where they originally learned them.”

 The business courses are shaped closely alongside industry, enabling graduates to stay ahead of trends in the everchanging workforce by helping them gain skills businesses need now and in the future.

 “We see jobs trends leaning towards strong blending of both technical skills and behavioural attributes,” said Crawford.